 Being an event planner takes excellent people management, communication skills, and being able to negotiate.

-An event planner has responsibility for designing the whole event from start to finish, so you’ll also need solid organizational skills.
+An event planner has the responsibility of designing the whole event from start to finish, so you’ll also need solid organizational skills.

 - Helping a client choose a theme or color scheme Designing and scheduling invitations

 - Exploring options and securing the best venue

 - Sourcing all the necessary decorations, entertainment, and catering

 How do I start my career in event planning?